 Limited by the capability of experimental equipment, our window into this world has so far been restricted.
 However, recent advances in instrumentation are enabling us to change this by probing new contrast mechanisms at greater spectral ranges with high temporal resolution.
 We aim to offer new tools, methods, and approaches to target central problems in condensed matter physics, novel optical phenomena, and chemical processes, such as catalysis and soft matter.
 The theme supports and closely affects CNM’s Themes I and II.

-Our nanoscale dynamics research rests upon three major experimental approaches.
+Our nanoscale dynamics research rests upon three major experimental approaches:

-The first continues to build upon our strong existing efforts in ultrafast optical physics, which we will expand and broaden, for example, into spatially-resolved ultrafast spectroscopy and imaging.
+The first continues to build upon our strong existing efforts in ultrafast optical physics, which we will expand and broaden, for example, into spatially resolved ultrafast spectroscopy and imaging.
 Characterizing the timescale and channels into which energy flows upon impulsive excitation is fundamental to a wide range of nonequilibrium phenomena.
-However, discerning mechanical motion such as phonon generation and thermal dissipation can be challenging to evaluate, given that electron-phonon scattering can occur on the femtosecond to picosecond timescale.
+However, discerning mechanical motion such as phonon generation and thermal dissipation can be challenging to evaluate, given that electron-phonon scattering can occur on the femtosecond-to-picosecond timescale.
 The new approaches that are being developed will be used to address two important areas in the transient response of materials: effects that are triggered inhomogeneously, and the role of electron–phonon dynamics in transient excitations of materials and thermal dissipation.
 Time-gated photon correlation studies also contribute strongly to Theme I for revealing key nanoscale excitation processes that lead to single photon and correlated photon emission from nanostructures.